-- A. Mission The mission of the Fairfield Public Schools, in partnership with families and community, is to ensure that every student acquires the knowledge and skills needed to be a lifelong learner, responsible citizen, and successful participant in an ever changing global society through a comprehensive educational program (Policy 0100, Revised and Approved 3/11/14). - B. Educational Goals Fairfield Public School students will - achieve and exemplify mastery of the district FPS Academic Expectations; - perform at high levels regarding school-specific Social and Civic Expectations; - develop into responsible citizens who exhibit ethical behavior; - acknowledge, explore, and value the importance of diversity; - develop a healthy personal identity and self-reliance; - demonstrate strong motivational persistence to learn; - exhibit an inquisitive attitude, open-mind, and curiosity; - acquire an understanding and appreciation of other cultures; - understand international issues and demonstrate the skills needed to participate in a global society; and - acquire knowledge of the following areas of study: science; technology; mathematics; language arts; social studies; literary, visual, and performing arts; world language; unified arts; and health and physical education.
+- A. Mission The mission of the Fairfield Public Schools, in partnership with families and community, is to ensure that every student acquires the knowledge and skills needed to be a lifelong learner, responsible citizen, and successful participant in an ever changing global society through a comprehensive educational program (Policy 0100, Revised and Approved 3/11/14). - B. Vision of the Graduate The FPS Vision of the Graduate is that all students will be Collaborators, Communicators, Critical Thinkers, Responsible Citizens, Innovators, and Goal-Directed Resilient Learners.
+This Vision forms the FPS Academic Expectations which are a part of the district's graduation requirements. - C. Educational Goals Fairfield Public School students will - achieve and exemplify mastery of the district FPS Academic Expectations; - perform at high levels regarding school-specific Social and Civic Expectations; - develop into responsible citizens who exhibit ethical behavior; - acknowledge, explore, and value the importance of diversity; - develop a healthy personal identity and self-reliance; - demonstrate strong motivational persistence to learn; - exhibit an inquisitive attitude, open-mind, and curiosity; - acquire an understanding and appreciation of other cultures; - understand international issues and demonstrate the skills needed to participate in a global society; and - acquire knowledge of the following areas of study: science; technology; mathematics; language arts; social studies; literary, visual, and performing arts; world language; unified arts; and health and physical education.